twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TTIPOFTHEDAYFORM** (version 1.0 until 6.5) – Used for newcomers and **Help: Tip of the Day** (`FontCreator.tip` is used to display tips).
 The **Register** button is only shown for users who have not registered the program.
 See **Tip of the Day** in **FontCreator: Tutorials and Solutions** in the High-Logic font forum for recent tips.
 * **TTRANSFORMFORM** – Used when transforming simple glyphs.
 * **TTRIMFORM** – Used when trimming glyphs.
-* **TUNICODERANGEFORM** – Displays a dialog where you can enable or disable which Unicode blocks or ranges are supported in the font.
+* **TUNICODERANGEFORM** – Shows a dialog to enable or disable Unicode blocks or ranges to support in the font.
 * **TUPDATEFORM** and **TUPDATEFORMFC** (**TUPDATEREMINDERFORM** in old versions) – Used when the program checks for updates as if `OnStartupShowUpdateReminder` is enabled.
 The user agent in `TUPDATEFORM` is an old version of Firefox. `mRestart` (`TMemo`) should have three lines to prevent the program from closing itself on startup.
 * **TUSEDBYFORM** – Displays an overview of all glyphs that use the selected glyph.
 * **TUVSFORM** – Used by East Asian fonts to manage Unicode variation sequences.
-* **TVALIDATIONWIZARDFORM** – Displays a dialog where you can validate the font for errors or problems.
+* **TVALIDATIONWIZARDFORM** – Shows a dialog to validate the font for errors or problems.
 * **TWIDEMESSAGEFORM** – Used for messages.
 * **TWIDEWARNINGFORM** (**TWARNINGFORM** in old versions) – Used for warnings.